bryankulba/design595/Project_1-Pleased_to_meet_me.md

-# Project 1: Pleased to meet me
+# Design 595 Project 1: Pleased to Meet Me
-Creating a simple landing page
+Creating a simple landing page for yourself
 ## Synopsis
 Your instructor has no clue who you are and, in fact, most people in the design industry don't either.
 While having different social media accounts can give you a bit of a presence on the web, having a webpage to call home can be a great way to tie everything together.
 This page should express who your are, what you do and why people should care about you.

 For your first project, you will create a simple landing page that includes a well-written biography, a professional photograph of yourself, documentation of accomplishments and experiences, contact information and links to your social media, portfolio or whatever helps express who you are.
-If there are other things you want to include (samples of your work, more photography, details of your personal interests, etc), go for it. **You are telling the story of you and you have complete control of telling that story on this webpage.
+If there are other things you want to include (samples of your work, more photography, details of your personal interests, etc), go for it.

+**You are telling the story of you and you have complete control of telling that story on this webpage.
 Make it amazing.**
 ## Process
 - Plan out what you want to present first by sketching some simple wireframe (on paper or in XD)
 - Identify your audience